Fair Abstractive Summarization of Diverse Perspectives: Evaluating Fairness in Summarization

 \section{Evaluating Fairness in Summarization}

-As shown in Figure~\ref{fig:metrics}, we define four types of metrics to evaluate whether the generated summaries are fair.
-First, given the source and target distribution and definition of fairness summary.
-Binary Unfair Rate gives direct fair-or-not binary unfair classification results.
+As shown in Figure~\ref{fig:metrics}, we define four types of metrics to evaluate whether the generated summaries are fair: Binary Unfair Rate (BUR), Unfair Error Rate (UER), Area Under Curve (AUC), and Second-Order Fairness (SOF).

-\paragraph{Definition 3.3 Binary Unfair Rate (BUR). } We define Binary Unfair Rate (BUR), a binary function that outputs 1 if the sample is unfair; and 0 otherwise.
+\paragraph{Definition 5.1 Binary Unfair Rate (BUR).} We define Binary Unfair Rate (BUR), a binary function that outputs 1 if the sample is unfair; and 0 otherwise.
 To be specific, we define the summary as fair if and only if $\bm{p}_{\bm{y}}(v_k) \geq \tau \cdot \bm{p}_{\bm{x}}(v_k)$ holds for each value $k = 1, 2, \cdots, r$, where $0 \leq \tau \leq 1$ is a tolerance hyperparameter that is chosen based on application scenarios~\citep{shandilya2018fairness}.
 Otherwise, if $\bm{p}_{\bm{y}}(v_k) < \tau \cdot \bm{p}_{\bm{x}}(v_k)$, we say the value $v_k$ is underrepresented.
 Thus

 This metric is either zero to one and it can be averaged over the dataset, demonstrating the proportion of summaries that are \textit{unfair} in the dataset.
 However, this hard metric may not be able to describe which one is more unfair/fair if BUR of two samples is the same.
-Thus, we propose Unfair Error Rate as a soft metric to compute the sum of the distance to source distribution of each value. \paragraph{Definition 3.4 Unfair Error Rate (UER).} This metric defines a function $f_{\text{UER}}(\bm{x},\bm{y})$ measuring the distance between $\bm{p}_{\bm{x}}$ and $\bm{p}_{\bm{y}}$.
+Thus, we propose Unfair Error Rate as a soft metric to compute the sum of the distance to source distribution of each value. \paragraph{Definition 5.2 Unfair Error Rate (UER).} This metric defines a function $f_{\text{UER}}(\bm{x},\bm{y})$ measuring the distance between $\bm{p}_{\bm{x}}$ and $\bm{p}_{\bm{y}}$.
 UER serves as the supplementary metric for BUR as it shows more fined-grained details compared with BUR.

 UER shows the average percentage of values that are underrepresented.
-Furthermore, since people have different tolerance and requirements for fairness, we propose Area Under the Curve to compute the expected result of BUR when the tolerance is randomly picked from zero to one.
+Furthermore, since people have different tolerance and requirements for fairness, we propose Area Under Curve to compute the expected result of BUR when the tolerance is randomly picked from zero to one.

-\paragraph{Definition 3.5 Area Under Curve (AUC).} As mentioned, $\tau$ is a hyperparameter chosen according to the scenarios.
+\paragraph{Definition 5.3 Area Under Curve (AUC).} As mentioned, $\tau$ is a hyperparameter chosen according to the scenarios.
 However, people may have different assignments of $\tau$ according to their own experiences.
 To incorporate different tolerance hyper-parameters, we propose AUC of fairness threshold (AUC for short) for BUR metric $f_{\text{AUC}}(\bm{x},\bm{y})$.

 It is a number between zero and one showing the expected BUR before assigning a fairness threshold $\tau$ to it because we assume that the users evenly pick the threshold between zero and one.
 It is worth noting that, practically, we sample ten points evenly to approximate the integration.